ampproject/amphtml/extensions/amp-social-share/0.1/amp-social-share.md

 $category@: ads-analytics
 formats:
   - websites
-experimental: true
-bento: true
 ---

 <!---
-Copyright 2021 The AMP HTML Authors.
+Copyright 2016 The AMP HTML Authors.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.